 For registration, most VPNs require an email address, but some may additionally require a physical location address, a phone number, etc. A very few VPNs do not request any personal information for registration.
 E.g., one VPN service well-known for its privacy merely assigns a user a random 16-digit number during the registration process.
 Thereafter, that number serves as the user-id for the payment process and use of the VPN service.
 No identifying information is requested of the user.

 Payment anonymity/privacy also varies between VPN services.
-According to the “Detailed Comparison Chart” at https://thatoneprivacysite.net/vpn-comparison-chart/, there are just 5 VPNs (of the 190 VPNs on the chart) that optionally accept cash payments.
+According to the “Detailed VPN Comparison Chart” at VPN Comparison by That One Privacy Guy, there are just 5 VPNs (of the 185 VPNs on the chart) that optionally accept cash payments.
 (Cash is perhaps the “ultimate” anonymous payment method.)
-There are another 5 VPNs (different than the 5 “cash” VPNs) that optionally accept relatively anonymous gift cards for payment.
+There are another 5 VPNs (different from the 5 “cash” VPNs) that optionally accept relatively anonymous gift cards for payment.
 Many VPNs accept “crypto-currency” payments, which, with a bit of effort, can be anonymized.

 Relative to using the VPN service once you have registered and paid for it, refer to the previous article in this series about logging practices of VPNs.

 Finally, make note of how many “cookies” and “trackers” a VPN employs on its website.
-Refer again to the “Detailed Comparison Chart” at https://thatoneprivacysite.net/vpn-comparison-chart/.
+Refer again to the “Detailed VPN Comparison Chart” at VPN Comparison by That One Privacy Guy.
 There is actually a VPN service that uses 43 cookies and 17 trackers when you access their website!
 Is this a signal of a trustworthy VPN?
 In my opinion, the fewer website cookies and trackers the better.